Level/abstract-level/README.md

 console.log(db.supports.encodings.charwise) // true
 ```

 An encoding can both widen and limit the range of `data` types.
-The default `utf8` encoding can only store strings.
+The default `'utf8'` encoding can only store strings.
 Other types, though accepted, are irreversibly stringified before storage.
 That includes JavaScript primitives which are converted with [`String(x)`](https://tc39.es/ecma262/multipage/text-processing.html#sec-string-constructor-string-value), Buffer which is converted with [`x.toString('utf8')`](https://nodejs.org/api/buffer.html#buftostringencoding-start-end) and Uint8Array converted with [`TextDecoder#decode(x)`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/decode).
 Use other encodings for a richer set of `data` types, as well as binary data without a conversion cost - or loss of non-unicode bytes.

-For binary data two builtin encodings are available: `buffer` and `view`.
+For binary data two builtin encodings are available: `'buffer'` and `'view'`.
 They use a Buffer or Uint8Array respectively.
-To some extent these encodings are interchangeable, as the `buffer` encoding also accepts Uint8Array as input `data` (and will convert that to a Buffer without copying the underlying ArrayBuffer), the `view` encoding also accepts Buffer as input `data` and so forth.
+To some extent these encodings are interchangeable, as the `'buffer'` encoding also accepts Uint8Array as input `data` (and will convert that to a Buffer without copying the underlying ArrayBuffer), the `'view'` encoding also accepts Buffer as input `data` and so forth.
 Output `data` will be either a Buffer or Uint8Array respectively and can also be converted:

 ```js
 const db = level('./db', { valueEncoding: 'view' })
 const buffer = await db.get('example', { valueEncoding: 'buffer' })
 ```

-In browser environments it may be preferable to only use `view` in order to reduce JavaScript bundle size, as use of Buffer requires a shim (injected by Webpack, Browserify or other tooling).
+In browser environments it may be preferable to only use `'view'` in order to reduce JavaScript bundle size, as use of Buffer requires a shim (injected by Webpack, Browserify or other tooling).

 Regardless of the choice of encoding, a `key` or `value` may not be `null` or `undefined` due to preexisting significance in iterators and streams.
 No such restriction exists on range options because `null` and `undefined` are significant types in encodings like [`charwise`](https://github.com/dominictarr/charwise) as well as some underlying stores like IndexedDB.
 Consumers of an `abstract-level` implementation must assume that range options like `{ gt: undefined }` are _not_ the same as `{}`.
 The [abstract test suite](#test-suite) does not test these types.
 Whether they are supported or how they sort may differ per implementation.
 An implementation can choose to: